-This performance will last approximately 190 minutes, with one intermission and one additional pause.
+This performance will last approximately 160 minutes including one intermission.

 Richard Egarr, conductor

 Julie Roset, soprano (Theodora)

 Dashon Burton, bass-baritone (Valens)

 Thursday, October 20, 7:00 p.m. | Herbst Theatre, San Francisco

 Friday, October 21, 7:30 p.m. | First United Methodist Church, Palo Alto